The student-led "Paths of Protest" walking tour, December 2022

 Funding Guidelines

-• Funding period: 12 months or 18 months
+• Funding period: 12 months or 18 months, with a start date of January 2026

 • Budget items may include, but are not limited to: